 The Design Group subsequently established itself with a formal constitution in 1995, with the stated aim of working for the benefit of the village as a whole to protect and develop Cottenham's special character in line with the principles set out in the Design Statement.
-The Design Group comments on planning applications affecting the village, arranges public meetings, and monitors the effects of the Design Statement.
+The Design Group comments on planning applications affecting the village, by reference to the Design Statement, arranges public meetings, and monitors the effects of the Design Statement.